-Figuring out the best things to do in Sarajevo doesn’t have to be difficult.
+Figuring out the best Sarajevo itinerary doesn’t have to be difficult.
 The Bosnian capital has so much to offer visitors in a compact and easy-to-manage area that makes any length of time in Sarajevo worthwhile!

-Are you looking for things to do in Sarajevo?
+Are you trying to plan the perfect Sarajevo itinerary?
 Have you been before?
 Let us know in the comments!